Academic Information and Policies

 - Have earned a high school diploma or GED, or have completed homeschooling

 - Be enrolled in an eligible degree or certificate program (at least 36 credits and at least nine months in length) listed in this catalog

 - Maintain satisfactory academic progress in their degree or certificate program

 Eligibility Requirements for FAFSA Applicants

-- Applicants must be a U.S. citizen or an eligible non-citizen
+- Be a citizen or eligible non-citizen

 - FAFSA applicants do NOT need to complete the ORSAA, but may need to complete additional applications for state scholarships or grants.

 - Application is for undocumented Oregon residents only – this includes students who have Deferred Action for Childhood Arrivals (DACA) status or Temporary Protected Status (TPS)